PatrickBett/react-hooks-components-basics/README.md

 ## Introduction

 In this lesson, we'll introduce the heart of React: components.
-This will include explaining why they're important and examining a few examples.
+This will include explaining why they're important and examining a few examples..
 If the idea and application of components doesn't click immediately, _do not worry!_
 The different moving parts required to understand how to use them will fall into place as we move forward.